Calibration of imperfect geophysical models by multiple satellite interferograms with measurement bias: Model calibration by multiple InSAR interferograms

-Figure \ref{fig:posterior_histogram} graphs the posterior samples of the calibration parameters listed in Table \ref{tab:description} in the GaSP and S-GaSP calibrations.
-When the discrepancy function is modeled by GaSP, estimates of the chamber depth ($\theta_3$) and magma storage rate ($\theta_4$) are both larger than those of the S-GaSP calibration.
-This phenomenon was also found in \cite{gu2018sgasp}, which used only two interferograms for calibration.
-Here we use five interferograms and model the measurement errors explicitly in the calibration models.
-Consequently, the posterior samples of the GaSP and S-GaSP calibrations get closer than the results using two interferograms without modeling the measurement bias functions.
+Figure \ref{fig:posterior_histogram} graphs the posterior samples of the model calibration parameters.
+Estimates of the chamber depth ($\theta_3$) and volume change rate ($\theta_4$) are larger when the discrepancy function is modeled using a GaSP than with an S-GaSP.
+This is because, for a given variance, the GaSP prior places a large probability mass on smooth discrepancy functions.
+Here the deeper magma chamber and larger volume change rate from the GaSP calibration yield a discrepancy function with relatively smooth ground deformation over a large region.
+In comparison, the estimated depth and volume change rate by S-GaSP is more consistent with other studies using different sources of data \citep{Poland2014b}, as the S-GaSP prior has more probability mass on smaller $L_2$ loss between reality and the computer model.

-The mean squared errors of the predictions on the full interferograms based on 400 uniformly sampled pixels given in Table \ref{tab:prediction_real_data}.
+The MSE of the predictions on each interferogram based on 400 uniformly sampled pixels are given in Table \ref{tab:prediction_real_data}.
 The mean parameters $\bm \mu$ are treated as a part of the geophysical model for making predictions.
-The S-GaSP is designed to have the calibrated geophysical model explain more variability in the observations, and consequently the S-GaSP-calibrated geophysical model is more accurate in predicting the reality (at points not used for calibration) than the one in the GaSP model, shown in the first two rows in Table \ref{tab:prediction_real_data}.
-Furthermore, both the GaSP and S-GaSP mdels predict the interferograms equally well using the combined calibrated geophysical model and discrepancy function, shown in the last two rows in Table \ref{tab:prediction_real_data}.

-Estimated measurement bias and model discrepancy for GaSP and S-GaSP calibrations are shown in Figures \ref{fig:GaSP_real_measurement_discrepancy} and \ref{fig:SGaSP_real_measurement_discrepancy}, respectively.
-The estimated model discrepancy in the GaSP calibration suggests that the calibrated geophysical model may underestimate the ground displacement in the southeast region.
-However, this is very likely to be caused by the atmospheric artifact appearing in the first, second and fifth panel in Figure \ref{fig:posterior_histogram}.
-In comparison, the atmospheric artifact seems to be properly explained as measurement bias in the S-GaSP calibration shown in Figure \ref{fig:SGaSP_real_measurement_discrepancy}, and the estimated model discrepancy in the S-GaSP calibration is close to zero at all locations.
+As shown in Figure \ref{fig:SGaSP_prediction} and Figure S3, the predictive mean using both the calibrated computer model, discrepancy, and measurement bias terms is accurate in both GaSP and S-GaSP calibration.
+However, the computer model calibrated by S-GaSP is more accurate than the GaSP, as shown in Figure S6 in the supplementary materials.
+In S-GaSP calibration, the prior of the discrepancy has more probability mass near zero, allowing the calibrated geophysical model to explain more variability in the observations than GaSP calibration.
+Consequently, the calibrated geophysical model by S-GaSP is more accurate in prediction than the GaSP-calibrated model, shown in the first two rows of Table \ref{tab:prediction_real_data}.
+Furthermore, we also explored other pioneering methods, such as LS and $L_2$ calibration \citep{tuo2015efficient,wong2017frequentist}.
+However, the convergence of numerical optimization seems to be a challenging issue when there are multiple sources of data.
+In addition, the measurement bias, which is the focus of this work, was not considered in previous methods.